mehendisil2004/Coquette_Calculator/README.md

 # Coquette Calculator

-⟡ ࣪˖🎀⋆.˚ The Coquette Calculator is fully responsive, ensuring it looks great and works seamlessly on devices of all sizes.
-Ideal for those who appreciate both aesthetics and functionality in their digital tools. ₊˚ʚ🎀₊˚✧.
+The Coquette Calculator is fully responsive, ensuring it looks great and works seamlessly on devices of all sizes.
+Ideal for those who appreciate both aesthetics and functionality in their digital tools.

 ### Features
 - Performs basic calculations (addition, subtraction, multiplication, division).